 1. Pop-Up Markets

 Schedule your trip to visit SLO CAL during a pop-up market aimed at products made locally or sold from local businesses.
-The next Makeshift Makers Market may be out of sight, but browse vendors on their website for features jewelry booths, clothing, houseplants and so much more.
+The next Makeshift Makers Market is coming up soon giving you a chance to shop among the jewelry booths, clothing, houseplants and so much more.
 Another blue moon event is the women-run SLOcally Made.
-In its fifth year, this one-stop artisan shop aims to be your local gift gifts outpost opening around the holidays.
+In its sixth year, this one-stop artisan shop aims to be your local gift gifts outpost opening around the holidays.
 Sombreros, woven baskets and leather bags, cookware, and fine art will abound at this market, plus many local surprises.
 Also a fun stop during the holidays, Apple Farm Marketplace offers a site to purchase SLO CAL Crafted products, see festive holiday decorations, and experience SLO CAL's extensive agriculture-related activities.
 With its new refreshed look, it acts as a hub for all things locally grown and made.

 2. Speaking of Fine Art

 Make your way to the Art Center at Morro Bay for much more than a cute shop.
 This gallery is planning ahead for 2022, but still has watercolor workshops and jewelry-making workshops available through the end of the year.
-Within Downtown San Luis Obispo, Hands Gallery is a contemporary art house, featuring clocks, jewelry and fun art.
+Within Downtown San Luis Obispo, Hands Gallery is a contemporary art house, featuring clocks, jewelry, and fun art.
 Down the street, the Just Looking Gallery is showcasing a series of graphic design posters highlighting the region.
 Take home banners of your favorite SLO CAL spots to remind yourself of why you want to come back.